tripflex/WifiWizard2/README.md

 This demo has examples of using both async functions (with `async/await` and `try/catch` blocks), as well as non async functions with `.then` and `.catch`

+## Android Permissions and Notes
+In order to obtain scan results (to call `scan` or `startScan` then `getScanResults`) your application must have the `ACCESS_FINE_LOCATION` Android Permission.
+You can do this by calling the `requestPermission` method detailed below, or this plugin will automagically do this for you when you call `scan` or `startScan` functions.

+Newer versions of Android will **not** allow you to `remove` or `disable` networks that were not created by your application.
+If you are having issues using this features, with your device connected to your computer, run `adb logcat` to view Android Logs for specific error.

+### Android Oreo 8.0.0+
+A lot of things have changed in Android Oreo 8.0.0+, specifically when it comes to permissions of managing networks that were not created by your application.

 # Global Functions
 These are functions that can be used by both Android and iOS applications
 ```javascript